rezaakb/vizwiz-classification-dataset/README.md

 $ python eval.py --model_name vgg19 --images_path dataset/images --ann_path dataset/annotations.json --batch_size 64 --prediction_path predictions
 ```

+After the prediction file is generated, you should upload it to our [EvalAI](https://eval.ai/web/challenges/challenge-page/1999/overview) server for evaluation.

 ## Citation

 If you make use of our dataset for your research, please be sure to cite our work with the following BibTeX citation.